PhongSeow/PigObjFs/README.md

 Will PigObjFsLib.dll File reference to your VB6 project can be used, but need to register through regsrv32 command, PigObjFsTestDll.exe For the compiled sample program.

-##### Setup\DotNet5.0
+##### Setup\DotNet

-Add the files in the directory to your.
+Support multiple .net frameworks, add the files in the directory to your.
 Net project, which can run on Windows, Linux and MacOS platforms.
+Nuget deployment is recommended.
+See[https://www.nuget.org/packages/PigObjFsLib/](https://www.nuget.org/packages/PigObjFsLib/).

 ### Src